open-pioneer/trails-openlayers-base-packages/src/packages/printing/README.md

 ## Elements

 The printed map contains all map elements, visible layers, scale-bar and a title.
-If the user doesn't enter a title, the map is printed without title.
+If the user does not enter a title, the map is printed without title.
-To prevent custom elements from showing in the printed map, a classname `printing-hide` can be added to their classnames.
+To prevent custom elements from showing in the printed map, add the classname `printing-hide` to the elements.

 ## License